namortrailblazer/masterroids/README.md

 An alien enemy ship appears from time to time.
 It will fly towards you and shoot at you.
 Hint: You can eliminate an enemy's shot with your own shots.

+Sometimes at the end of a level, a boss spacecraft appears flying and shooting around and launching enemies.
+Beware the strong explision when it gets destroyed.

 Team mode can be enabled so that players cannot destroy each other.